JeffLIrion/udacity_car_nanodegree_project04/README.md

 3. Fit polynomials to the sets of points found in the previous step.
 My code accepts a parameter `d` that specifies the degree of the polynomials, but I only experimented with `d = 2`.
 I fitted polynomials for both pixels and meters as the measurement units.
 In the next step, I did some post-processing on these polynomials.

 4. Post-process the fitted polynomials.
 If the image (i.e., `Lane` object) was part of a sequence, I averaged the polynomial coefficients over the last `n=3` polynomial fits.
-I then computed the root mean square error (RMSE; see [`Lane.rmse()`](./lane.html#Lane.rmse())) for both the left and right polynomials, where only points within +/- `margin` of the polynomials were considered.
-The polynomial with the lower RMSE *should* be a better fit to the true lane line.
-I discarded the polynomial with the higher RMSE and replaced it with a polynomial of degree 2 such that:

-  * it has the same `x` value as the discarded polynomial at `y = rows - 1`, where `rows` is the number of rows in the image
-  * it has the same first derivative as the polynomial with the lower RMSE at `y = rows - 1`
-  * its radius of curvature at `y = rows - 1` is greater/smaller than the other polynomial's radius of curvature by `abs(x_right[rows-1] - x_left[rows-1])`, depending on which direction the car is turning.

   Here is an example of the final fitted lane lines, which I generated using [`Lane.plot_lines_perspective()`](./lane.html#Lane.plot_lines_perspective()):